mahume/cliri/README.md

 ```
 node liri.js d0-what-it-says
 ```
-*Command will read a file, parse the data, and search accordingly.*
+*Command will read text from an external file, parse the data, and search accordingly.*
 ![](gifs/text.gif)